kyomawolf/Bannerschlacht/readme.md

 Balancing (if not done already) are the next thing to do, as new _unitData are being implemented.

-The best idea would be some sort of rock-paper-scissors system (with more attributes oc) as its suitable for a first balancing.
+The best idea would be some sort of rock-paper-scissors system (with more attributes oc) as its suitable for a x balancing.

 ### Datastructure